nextflow-io/website/content/podcast/2023/ep10_flux_transcripts_errors.md

 #### The Flux executor

-- [Flux](https://flux-framework.org/) is a job manager akin to Slurm, Sun Grid Engine, or similar and has been added to Nextflow as an executor.
+- [Flux](https://flux-framework.org/) is a job scheduler akin to Slurm, Sun Grid Engine, or similar but with some extra features and has been added to Nextflow as an executor.
 - Flux was originally designed as an HPC job manager but is being extended it to more cloud environments and will be one to watch in the future.
 - A great example of a feature that was added to Nextflow by the community [nextflow-io/nextflow#3412](https://github.com/nextflow-io/nextflow/pull/3412).